-If a person cannot do the exercise involved in an exercise stress test, the doctor may use medication to trigger the same process.
+If a person is unable to exercise, the doctor may use a certain medication to trigger the same process.

-They will put an intravenous (IV) line into the patient’s arm, and a medication will be given through this line.
-The medication will stimulate the heart, and it may cause side effects similar to those experienced during exercise, for example, flushing or shortness of breath.
+The medication will stimulate the heart.
+It may cause effects similar to those that occur during exercise, such as flushing or shortness of breath.

 Nuclear stress test

-This will probably give a more detailed and accurate assessment of the patient’s heart.
+Also known as a nuclear heart test or radionuclide scan, this can give a more detailed and more accurate assessment of the heart.

-This allows a doctor to compare how the heart looks and functions normally and under stress.
+In this way, the doctor can compare how the heart looks and functions normally and while under stress.

-Both the stress test and the nuclear stress test are normally safe.
+Both the stress test and the nuclear stress test are usually safe.

 Possible results of the test include:

 - normal blood flow during exercise and rest